 “Don’t tell me you were trying to keep up with Emily.”

-“Mrs. Ha – I mean Dorothy,” said Katharine.
+“Mrs. Demp– I mean Dorothy,” said Katherine.
 “Is there anything I can do to help?”

 “She’s a pretty awesome cook, Gramma, and I could help, too, you know.”